Maria E. Brewer

-Maria Elena Brewer is an American diplomat who has served as the United States Ambassador to Lesotho since March 2022.
+Maria Elena Brewer is an American diplomat who had served as the United States Ambassador to Lesotho from 2022 to 2024.
 She previously served as the United States Ambassador to Sierra Leone from 2017 to 2021.

 Early life and education

 Brewer grew up in Northwest Indiana.
 She graduated from Valparaiso University with a Bachelor of Arts in international economics and cultural affairs in 1995.
-She also has an Master of Science from National Defense University.
+She also has a Master of Science from National Defense University.

 Career

 Brewer has been a career Foreign Service Officer for the United States since 1996.
 She has held posts in Lagos, Nigeria; Freetown, Sierra Leone; Mumbai, India; Islamabad, Pakistan; and Colombo, Sri Lanka.
 She held several senior leadership positions with the United States Department of State, including serving as Deputy Director of the Career Development and Assignments Division of the Bureau of Human Resources.

 Ambassador to Sierra Leone

 On July 13, 2017, President Donald Trump nominated Brewer to be the next United States Ambassador to Sierra Leone.
 Hearings were held on her nomination in the Senate Foreign Relations Committee on July 26, 2017.
 On August 3, 2017, the committee favorably reported her nomination to the Senate floor.
 Brewer was confirmed by the United States Senate by voice vote the same day.
 She left her post in February 2021.